-Pre-Digital Opportunity: Explore the opportunity to integrate your ERP or ETRM system with applications like Transport4 to make available near real-time information about your company's nominations, tickets and inventory moving on the pipeline systems of affiliated carriers.
-This integration has the potential to reduce duplicate nomination entry for schedulers and eliminate manual entry of pipeline tickets for the back office.
+Pre-Digital Opportunity: Explore the opportunity to integrate your ERP or ETRM system with applications like Transport4 to make available near real-time information about your company’s nominations, tickets, and inventory moving on the pipeline systems of affiliated carriers.
+This integration has the potential to reduce duplicate nomination entries for schedulers and eliminate manual entry of pipeline tickets for the back office.

 If your downstream company has already implemented the items listed above in part or in full, great!
 It may be worth exploring opportunities in the customer-facing functions or it could be time to start planning your own broader digital transformation.
 For more on implementing one of the pre-digital opportunities or how to create the digital extension for any of these items, reach out to our Process & Technology team and we will initiate the introduction to our team to assess your requirements.

 When you choose Opportune, you gain access to seasoned professionals who not only listen to your needs, but who will work hand in hand with you to achieve established goals.
 With a sense of urgency and a can-do mindset, we focus on taking the steps necessary to create a higher impact and achieve maximum results for your organization.Leadership

 Find out why the new landmark legislation should provide a much-needed boost for the development of carbon capture.